-The All Party Parliamentary Group for Excellence in the Built Environment is carrying out its fifth Inquiry, which looks at the impact of Brexit on future skills needs in the construction industry and the built environment professions.
+The All Party Parliamentary Group for Excellence in the Built Environment has carried out its fifth Inquiry, which looks at the impact of Brexit on future skills needs in the construction industry and the built environment professions.

-The APPG for EBE Commission of Inquiry comprises members of both Houses of Parliament, senior members of the construction professions, key influencers and decision makers in other aspects of society.
+The APPG for EBE Commission of this Inquiry comprised of members of both Houses of Parliament and senior members of the construction professions.

 Lord Richard Best, Prof Peter Bonfield OBE, Tony Burton, Amanda Clack, Oliver Colvile, Jo Churchil MP, Mark Farmer, Harvey Francis, Helen Hayes MP, The Earl of Lytton, Rt Hon Maria Miller MP, Prof John Nolan and Lord Andrew Stunell.

 The full list of written submissions, additional evidence and notes from the meetings can be found under Submission and Session tabs on the left hand side.